hifly81/prometheus-csvplot/README.md

-Quickly run queries on prometheus and view results on csv and pdf reports with plots.
+Quickly run queries on prometheus and view results as csv files.
+Extract pdf reports with plots.

 ## Usage